 Orientation Schedules and Information

-First-Year students and Transfers arrive on Thursday, January 15th.
-The very first step is reporting to the Work Program Office (located in the Log Cabin building — see campus map) for Check-In.
+First-Year students arrive on Tuesday, August 18th.
+The very first step is reporting to Bryson Gym (see campus map) for Check-In from 8:00am to 11:30am.
 From there, you’ll be very busy all the way through Saturday, getting the information needed to start classes, work, and service at Warren Wilson College.

 When should I plan to arrive?